project-origin/registry/doc/index.md

 ## How it Works

-To make the data **publicly verifiable**, it is required for data to be placed somewhere that everyone can read the data.
+To make the data **publicly verifiable**, it is required for data to be placed somewhere that everyone can read and validate the data using unique proofs i.e. [merkleproofs](concept/unique-proofs-using-tries-merkleproofs.md).

 To solve the apparent privacy issues[^1] that public verifiability would create, the data is encrypted using [Pedersen Commitments](concept/pedersen-commitments.md),